 - Cultivation of better (and healthier) personal and professional habits,

-- Less complaints and small talks,
+- Fewer complaints and small talks,

 - Cultivation and injection of pro-activity features and mental states in your everyday activities,